16 Life Changing Benefits of Working From Home

 According to the Federal Highway Commission, the average number of miles per car accident for the average US driver is 165,000.
 In our example of 30 miles per day, you would cover 241,500 miles.

 This means you would avoid one car accident in your lifetime.
-Also, 1 in 77 car accidents is fatal, so that means it is undeniably better to telecommute than really commute.
+Also, 1 in 77 car accidents is fatal, which means it is undeniably better to telecommute than to commute.

 5. Health Benefits & Decreased Stress

 Working from home also decreases stress in two ways.
 Firstly, you do not have the stress of commuting to work in the morning.
-Secondly, you do not encounter the high levels of stress involved in personality clashes or workplace politics.
+Secondly, you do not encounter high stress levels in personality clashes or workplace politics.

 7. Improved Flexibility